conradakunga/Blog/_posts/2025-03-09-tip-quickly-upgrade-docker-containers.md

     - Docker
 ---

-Currently on my machine I have a number of [Docker](https://www.docker.com/) images running.
+Currently, on my machine, I have a number of [Docker](https://www.docker.com/) images running.

 I can **list** them as follows: